ProseMirror/rfcs/text/0008-replaceTransaction.md

 plugin-order).
 However unlike `appendTransaction`, a plugin implementing `replaceTransaction` will not see the effects from later plugins' `replaceTransaction`.
-This means that a later plugin has the ability to completely change the effect of an earlier plugin, and the earlier plugin does not consulted.
+This means that a later plugin has the ability to completely change the effect of an earlier plugin, and the earlier plugin is not consulted.
 This design keeps the mental-model simple (a pipeline), and solves the motivating use-cases.

 This design increases the existing significance of plugin ordering, by being _another_ consequence to consider.